Attorney: Cruz to plead guilty to Parkland school massacre

 In the weeks before the shooting, Cruz began making videos proclaiming he was going to be the “next school shooter of 2018.”

-The shooting happened on Valentine’s Day, minutes before the end of the school day.
+The shooting happened on Valentine’s Day.
 Students had exchanged gifts and many were dressed in red.

-Cruz, then 19, arrived at the campus that afternoon in an Uber, assembled his rifle in a bathroom and then opened fire on students and staff members, the smoke from his rifle setting off the fire alarm.
+Cruz, then 19, arrived at the campus that afternoon in an Uber, assembled his rifle in a stairwell and then opened fire in the three-story classroom building.

-Outside the building, sheriff’s deputy Scot Peterson, the school’s longtime resource officer, heard the shots but did not enter the building — he drew his gun and hid behind a column and wall, video shows.
-He told investigators he did not know where the shots were coming from, but they said his radio transmissions show he did.

-Peterson has been charged with felony child neglect for allegedly failing to protect the students and perjury for allegedly lying to investigators.
-He has pleaded not guilty and resigned shortly after the shooting before he could be fired.

-Cruz eventually dropped his rifle and fled, blending in with his victims as police officers arrived and stormed the building.
+Cruz eventually dropped his rifle and fled, blending in with his victims as police stormed the building.
 He was captured about an hour later walking through a residential neighborhood.
-Later that night, he confessed to detectives.

-Associated Press reporter Curt Anderson in St. Petersburg, Florida, contributed to this story.
+Associated Press reporters Freida Frisaro in Fort Lauderdale, Adriana Gomez Licon in Miami and Curt Anderson in St. Petersburg, Florida, contributed to this story.